charleston76/b2cLightning/README.md

         * If you do not want to set that org as your default to the project, just suppress the parameter "-s"

 * #### Deploying the additional settings
-    * This configuration is automatically applied through the **"createDigitalExpSetupStore.sh"** script file
+    * This configuration is automatically applied through the **"2-createDigitalExpSetupStore.sh"** script file
     * Some things like Currency, Order, Order management, etc,  needs to be enable with metadata changes, to do that, we have created the [manifest/package-01additionalSettings.xml](manifest/package-01additionalSettings.xml) file.

         Please, feel free to uncomment the necessary setting you may need in your deployment.